Irish households pay some of the highest prices for electricity in all of Europe. We decided to investigate and explain some of the reasons why.

 Here’s the makeup:

 Around 40% to 45% of the price we pay for electricity is for the fuel that’s been used to generate it.
-So think of the cost for the gas, coal and oil that has been burned or the cost for buying electricity from the wind farms.
-Though in recent years, given high gas prices, this has gone up to around 50% or more at times.
+So think of the cost for the gas and oil that has been burned or the cost for buying electricity from wind and solar farms.

-The transmission network consist of the large wires and pylons that move electricity from a power plant to the various substations nationwide whereas the distribution network carries electricity from the substation into people's homes.
+The transmission network consists of the big pylons and overhead wires that move electricity at high voltage from a power plant to the various substations nationwide whereas the distribution network carries electricity at lower voltage from the substations into people's homes.

-Our TUoS and DUoS tariffs are around the third highest in the EU and combined make up about one-third of a typical household’s electricity bill and ultimately these tariffs are passed through by energy suppliers to all customers in their bills.
+Our TUoS and DUoS charges are among the highest in the EU and combined make up about one-third of a typical household’s electricity bill.

-Speaking recently to reporters in Ireland, Kadri Simson, the EU's energy commissioner, said: "System costs in Ireland seem to be significantly higher than the rest of Europe.”
+Speaking previously to reporters in Ireland, Kadri Simson, the EU's energy commissioner, said: "System costs in Ireland seem to be significantly higher than the rest of Europe.”

 Until recently government taxes added around 17% to Irish household's electricity bills, compared to an EU average of 36%.
 Though this has reduced over the past few years as governments all over Europe eased taxes and levies on energy to try help consumers.

-Finally, around 6% to 8% of your bill goes to your supplier to pay for its overheads and profits.
+Around 8% to 10% of your bill goes to your supplier to pay for its overheads and profits — and slightly more if you're not on a discounted rate.

 Now we know what makes up an average electricity bill, let's look at the reasons why it's so high.